PortsMaster-MV/PortMaster-MV-New/ports/render96ex/README.md

 **If you are using muOS** you need at least the banana version to run this port.

-If you have chosen to install the Dynos 3D model pack, it is not enabled by default because on most handheld the game will be choppy when combined with the 60 fps feature.
+The Dynos 3D model pack is installed but not enabled by default because on most handheld the game will be choppy when combined with the 60 fps feature.
 You have to enable it in the dynos menu.

 The 60 fps feature is enabled by default.
 If your device can not handle it and the game is running choppy you can try to disable it in the display options in the option menu.
 Then wait few seconds to let the framerate stabilize.